SteveSandersonMS/presentation-2020-01-DotNetConf/README.md

 ## Flow

   - [4] Look at flightfinder app
-        - See functionality
+        - See functionality in browser
+        - See project structure in VS (server/client/shared)
         - See Main.razor
-        - See JSON-over-HTTP requests on wire
+        - See shared model types
   - [8] gRPC
-        - What people need to understand about gRPC:
+        - See FlightFinder doing traditional JSON
+          - Problem 1: verbose on the wire
+          - Problem 2: if server and client don't agree about URLs (etc) then it will fail -- versioning
+        - It's good that server & client share model types, but there's still nothing to guarantee correct URLs, HTTP methods
+        - Is there a more modern, streamlined alternative with stronger type checking?
+Yes there are several, one of which we've focused on a lot is gRPC
           - it's an alternate kind of API endpoint, using lang-independent descriptor and protobuf messages
           - pros/cons vs json-over-http: more strongly typed, more compact, no REST arguments.
 It's just RPC.
           - normally requires HTTP2 (and hence not callable from JS/WebAssembly) but gRPC-Web works over HTTP1.1
-        - See FlightFinder doing traditional JSON
-          - Problem 1: verbose on the wire
-          - Problem 2: if server and client don't agree about URLs (etc) then it will fail -- versioning
         - Switch to version that has .proto in Shared and implements service in .Server
           - `git checkout grpc`
           - See .proto file